d8xa/style-knnlm/README.md

 # k-Nearest-Neighbor Language Models with Style Attributes

-This repository is a fork of the [knnlm](https://github.com/urvashik/knnlm) repository ([commit](https://github.com/urvashik/knnlm/commits/8afab92bfcc8be28eccdf41fb82582a80977346e)) and adds support for style attributes.
+This repository is a fork of the [knnlm](https://github.com/urvashik/knnlm) repository (see [commit](https://github.com/urvashik/knnlm/commits/8afab92bfcc8be28eccdf41fb82582a80977346e)) and adds support for style attributes.

 ## How to use